The locus of points of the Hilbert scheme with bounded regularity: Equations

 \end{definition}

-We need the following two results proved in \citet{BLMR} for the regularity $r$.
+We need the following two results proved in \citet{BLMR} in the case $s=r'=r$.
 We observe that the quoted proofs work for ideals generated in degree $s$ if the saturation of $J=(J_s)$ has regularity at most $r'$ and $s\geq r'$.